Brandy Station Foundation By Laws

 BRANDY STATION FOUNDATION

-SECTION 1.
 Incorporation.
-This organization is incorporated under the laws of the State of Virginia and shall be known as Brandy Station Foundation (the "Foundation")
+This organization is incorporated under the laws of the Commonwealth of Virginia and shall be known as the Brandy Station Foundation (the "Foundation")

-SECTION 1.
 Qualification.
 As provided in the Articles of Incorporation, the Foundation shall have one class of members who shall be elected by the Board of Directors and who shall consist of persons and organizations who support the goals of the Foundation.
 They shall apply for membership, and pay the annual membership dues in the amount fixed by the Board of Directors.
 To encourage participation in the Foundation, dues are set in the following membership categories: Individual - $30.00; Couple (Two members) - $40.00; Student (Member attending High School or College) - $10.00.
 Any individual, couple, or organization donating $500.00 in any calendar year will receive an honorary membership for that calendar year.

-SECTION 2.
 Business of Annual Membership Meeting.
 The business of the annual meeting shall include the election of Directors, the reports of officers and committees, and the business presented by the President.
 All members shall be given an opportunity before the meeting to present matters they wish to have discussed.
 The matters for discussion shall be submitted in writing to the Brandy Station Foundation’s email address or given to any Board member for consideration a week prior to the Annual Membership Meeting.

 Board of Directors

-SECTION 2.
 Election.
-The Directors shall he chosen from the Foundation members and shall be elected at the annual membership meeting.
+The Directors shall be chosen from the Foundation members and shall be elected at the Annual Membership Meeting.
 Directors shall remain members of the Foundation in good standing, including payment of annual membership dues, or be subject to termination.

-SECTION 4.
 Authority.
-The government and policy-making responsibilities of the Foundation shall be vested in the Board of Directors.
+The governing and policy-making responsibilities of the Foundation shall be vested in the Board of Directors.
 The Board shall administer, manage, preserve and protect the property and policy of the Foundation, and shall have full power to conduct its affairs.

-SECTION 7.
 Meetings.
-The Board of Directors shall meet at least four times a year, on dates prescribed by the Chairman of the Board.
+The Board of Directors shall meet at least four times a year, on dates prescribed by the President.
 One of these shall be the annual meeting of the Board, and shall be held at a time and place called by the Secretary upon order of the President.
 At all meetings of the Board, four Directors shall constitute a quorum.
 The Board shall determine the manner and form of its proceedings, and any lawful action in which the majority of the entire Board shall concur in writing shall be binding and valid although not authorized or approved at any regular or special meeting of the Board.

-SECTION 8.
 Annual Report.
-The Board of Directors shall submit an annual report of the activities of the Foundation at the annual meeting.
+The Board of Directors shall submit an Annual Report of the activities of the Foundation at the annual meeting.

-SECTION 9.
 Termination.
-A Director may be terminated for unexcused absence from three consecutive regular Board meetings, by vote of the Board of Directors.
-If termination is approved, the Secretary shall notify the Director promptly.
+A Director may be terminated for unexcused absence of three consecutive regular Board meetings, by vote of the Board of Directors.
+If termination is approved, the Secretary shall notify the subject Director promptly.

-SECTION 1.
 Officers and Terms.
-The officers of the Foundation shall be the President, a Vice-President, the Secretary, and the Treasurer.
+The Officers of the Foundation shall be the President, a Vice-President, the Secretary, and the Treasurer.
 Two to four weeks prior to the Annual Meeting, the Nominating Committee shall recommend to the Board of Directors the candidates for the Executive Board.
 The names of the candidates shall be posted to the Brandy Station Foundation website.
-All Executive Board Officers shall be elected by the Board of Directors at the annual Board meeting.
-Officers shall be elected for a term of one year, or until their successors are elected
+All Executive Board Officers shall be elected by the Board of Directors prior to the Annual Membership Meeting.
+Officers shall be elected for a term of one year, or until their successors are elected.

-SECTION 3.
 President.
-The President shall serve as chief executive officer of the Foundation under direct authority of the Board of Directors.
+The President shall serve as Chief Executive Officer of the Foundation under direct authority of the Board of Directors.
 The President shall preside at all meetings of the Board of Directors and of the members, and shall act as an advisor to the other officers and members.
 The President shall see to it that all affairs are conducted in accordance with the Articles of Incorporation of the Foundation and with these Bylaws.

-SECTION 4.
 Vice-President.
 The Vice-President shall preside in the absence of the President, and shall perform other appropriate duties the Board of Directors may assign to include coordination of volunteer activities.

-SECTION 5.
 Secretary.
 The Secretary shall make a record of the minutes of meetings of the Board of Directors and of the members.
 The Secretary shall archive all approved minutes.

-SECTION 7.
 Other Duties.
-All officers may have other duties and responsibilities as required by the Board of Directors
+All Officers may have other duties and responsibilities as required by the Board of Directors.

-SECTION 1.
 Composition and Term.
 The Advisory Committee shall consist of individuals who are distinguished in public service, community affairs and historic preservation.
-Advisory Committee members shall offer advice and assistance to the Board and officers in Foundation programs, outreach and fundraising.
+Advisory Committee members shall offer advice and assistance to the Board and Officers in Foundation programs, outreach and fundraising.

 Nominating Committee and Elections

-SECTION 1.
 Composition, Term and Duties.
-The President, with the advice and consent of the Board of Directors, shall designate a three person Nominating Committee consisting of at least one member from the Advisory Committee and current or former Brandy Station Foundation Board members who are not currently officers.
-The Nominating Committee members will select one of their members to be the Chair to head the Committee.
+The President, with the advice and consent of the Board of Directors, shall designate a three person Nominating Committee consisting of current Brandy Station Foundation Board members who are not currently Officers.
+The Nominating Committee members shall select one of their members to be the Chair to head the Committee.
 The Committee shall be appointed on an annual basis.
 The President may appoint a new member to fill a vacancy on the Committee with the advice and consent of the Board of Directors.
-The Nominating Committee shall nominate candidates for the Board of Directors, Officers, and the Advisory Committee.
+The Nominating Committee shall nominate candidates for the Board of Directors and the Advisory Committee.
 No Nominating Committee member shall be nominated for an Executive Board positon without the approval and consent of the Board of Directors.
-The nominations for the Officers, Board, and the Advisory Committee will be presented to the membership at the Annual Membership Meeting.
+The nominations for the Board of Directors and the Advisory Committee shall be presented to the membership at the Annual Membership Meeting.
 The nominees will be posted to the Brandy Station Foundation website two to four weeks prior to the Annual Membership Meeting.

 Budget and Finance

-SECTION 2.
 Budget.
-The Board of Directors shall prepare the budget and present it at the meeting of the Board next preceding the annual meeting.
-The Budget, as approved and/or amended, shall authorize the Treasurer to make expenditures upon receipt of appropriate vouchers.
-No expenditure or obligation may be incurred that is not specified in the Budget or approved in advance by the President.
-The budget may be amended or updated by the Board of Directors at any time during the fiscal year
+The Board of Directors shall prepare an Annual Report of Finances and present it at the annual meeting.
+No expenditure or obligation may be incurred that is not specified in writing or approved in advance by the President.

 Authority and Public Statements

-SECTION 1.
 Parliamentary Authority.
-The current edition of Roberts Rules of Order shall be the final authority on all questions of parliamentary procedure when not inconsistent with the Articles of Incorporation or these Bylaws.
+The current edition of Robert's Rules of Order shall be the final authority on all questions of parliamentary procedure when not inconsistent with the Articles of Incorporation or these Bylaws.